hkellaway/HNKGooglePlacesAutocomplete/README.md

 ### CLPlacemark from Place

-HNKGooglePlacesAutocomplete comes with a category that facilitates translating Places to `CLPlacemarks` - this is often used when placing pins on a Map.
+HNKGooglePlacesAutocomplete comes with a category that facilitates translating `HNKGooglePlacesAutocompletePlace`s to `CLPlacemark`s - this is often used when placing pins on a Map.
 To translate a Place to a `CLPlacemark`, first include the proper header: `#import "CLPlacemark+HNKAdditions.h"`.
 Then call as follows:

-#### hnk_placemarkFromGooglePlace:apiKey:completion:
+#### `hnk_placemarkFromGooglePlace:apiKey:completion:`

 ```objective-c
 [CLPlacemark hnk_placemarkFromGooglePlace:place